-Whether you plan a career as finds assistant, museum curator or plan a materials based PhD, this course provides you with the skills you need to successfully identify, describe and document artefacts and analyse assemblages.
-The emphasis of the course is very much on practical application, so there will be numerous handling sessions and praxis-related tasks.
+Whether you plan a career as a finds assistant, museum curator or plan a materials-based PhD, this programme provides you with the skills you need to successfully identify, describe and document artefacts and analyse assemblages.
+The emphasis is very much on practical application, so there will be numerous handling sessions and praxis-related tasks.

 The UCL Institute of Archaeology is the largest and most diverse department of archaeology in the UK, and provides a stimulating environment for postgraduate study.
 Its outstanding archaeological library is complemented by UCL's Main Library, University of London Senate House and other specialist libraries.
 UCL is located in central London, within walking distance of the British Museum and the British Library.

 UCL's own museums and collections form a resource of international importance for academic research.
 Students will work on material from the institute's collection as part of their assessment.
 Past students on this programme have made effective use of the resources at the British Museum, the Museum of London and the Museum of London archives, the Petrie Museum, Victoria and Albert Museum and other British and international museums.
 The Wolfson Labs provide a unique facility for scientific analyses of materials and have been used by numerous artefact students for their dissertations after the required training.

 Please see UCL website for full information about fees and costs for this programme.